 What About The Best Safety Razor Blades – A Further Caution To The Beginner

-No discussion about the best double edge razor would be complete without mentioning blades.
-Many beginners think “a blade is a blade” and while DE blades may all look similar there can actually be fairly significant differences in the way a blade is made.
+No discussion about the best double edge razor would be complete without mentioning double edge razor blades.
+Many beginners think “a blade is a blade” and while double edge razor blades may all look similar there can actually be fairly significant differences in the way a blade is made.
 Metallurgy (the metal or combination of metals used to make the blade), coatings, and grinding specifications (the blade’s “sharpness”) can all play a part in the production process.

 So take the time to try a number of different blade brands to find the one(s) that work best for the razor you’re using (your skin, the mineral content of the water you’re using, and the shave lather you’re using play parts too).
 Even if you are already using a DE razor you may need to do some additional blade experimentation if you buy another DE.

 Some shaving vendors sell “sample packs” or “blade samplers” to make the process easier: you get a few blades of many different types.
-After you decide which one(s) work best you can then buy your favorites in bulk, saving a ton of money!
+After you decide which are the best double edge razor blades you can then buy your favorites in bulk, saving a ton of money!

 A Final Note